Kanye West: Personal life

+Name change

-West's net worth was as high as $1.8 billion in 2021.
-In October 2022, Forbes estimated his net worth to have dropped to $400 million in large part due to Adidas's termination of their partnership following a series of public antisemitic statements.
-In August 2021, West applied to have his legal name changed from "Kanye Omari West" to "Ye," with no middle or last name; he cited "personal reasons" for the change.
-The request was granted in October.
-West had alluded to wishing to change his name since 2018 and had used Ye as a nickname for several years prior, stating in a 2018 interview that "ye" (/jiː/) was the most commonly used word in the Bible: "In the Bible it means 'you'.
+In August 2021, West applied to court to have his legal name changed from "Kanye Omari West" to "Ye", with no middle or last name; he cited "personal reasons" for the change.
+The request was granted by Michelle Williams Court, a Los Angeles County Superior Court judge, in October 2021.
+West had alluded to wishing to change his name since 2018 and had used Ye as a nickname for several years prior, stating in a 2018 interview that he believed "ye" (/jiː/) was the most commonly used word in the Bible: "In the Bible it means 'you'.
 So, I'm you.
 I'm us.
 It's us.
 It went from being Kanye, which means the only one, to just Ye."
+He has said that the name Ye represents him without an ego.
+West began releasing music under the name Ye and made an effort to change his social media handles from @kanyewest to @ye in 2025.
+HotNewHipHop noted that the public still generally referred to him using his birth name, "[w]hether for SEO reasons, force of habit, animosity, or intentional suppression".

 Relationships and family

+In April 2025, West said that he and a male cousin had an incestuous relationship as children.
+The relationship began when they attempted reenacting what they saw in gay pornography magazines that West had discovered in his mother's closet.
+West said that he performed oral sex on his cousin until he was 14, when he ended the relationship.